 A key point to doing the sumo exercise effectively is to turn your legs open from the hips (instead of just turning the feet out).

-Torso alignment is important.
-Set your scapula (by bringing your shoulder blades together a bit, and down) and create lots of space between the top of your shoulders and your ear lobes.
+Torso alignment is crucial.
+Set your scapula (by bringing your shoulder blades together and down) and create lots of space between the top of your shoulders and your ear lobes.
 Keep your gaze directly forward.

 Alternating Plyometric Lunge